adobe/aepsdk-messaging-ios/Documentation/sources/troubleshooting/validate-messages-in-griffon.md

 1. Launch your application with an **AEPAssurance** session active

-1. In the Griffon UI, click on **Events** in the left-rail navigation
+1. In the Assurance UI, click on **Events** in the left-rail navigation

 1. In the event list, select the event with type **Edge Optimize Personalization Request**